Leaflet/Leaflet/PLUGIN-GUIDE.md

 NPM has an excellent [developers guide](https://www.npmjs.org/doc/misc/npm-developers.html) to help you through the process.

-When you publish your plugin you should add a depenency on `leaflet` to your `package.json` file.
+When you publish your plugin you should add a dependency on `leaflet` to your `package.json` file.
 This will automatically install Leaflet when your package is installed.

 Here is an example of a `package.json` file for a Leaflet plugin.